willdurand-edu/php-slides/src/1/13_testing.md

 Also known as **acceptance testing**.

-Use tools to create automated tests that actually use your application instead of just verifying that individual units of code are behaving correctly.
+Use tools to create automated tests that actually use your application rather than only verifying that individual units of code behave correctly.

 * [Selenium](http://seleniumhq.org/)
 * [Mink](http://mink.behat.org/)